 It's difficult to beat University of Connecticut if you wish to study Animal Science.
 Animal science graduates from University of Connecticut earn a boost of approximately 9.0% over the average earnings of animal science majors.
 Want a large student body?
 This school has over 20,000 students on campus.

 Any student who is interested in Animal Science has to check out University of Maine.
-It is set in the suburban location of Orono, Maine, is nice for college students who like a quieter, suburban spot.
+The specific location of Orono, Maine, is nice for college students who like a quieter, suburban spot.

 University of Rhode Island is a good decision for students pursuing an Animal Science degree.
 After graduating, animal science students generally make around $31,451 in the first five years of their career.
-This school is located in the suburban area of Kingston, Rhode Island, is wonderful for learners who favor a quieter, suburban region.
+This school is located in the suburban area of Kingston, Rhode Island, close to shops and other entertainment.